 Host Regular Resident Events

 We all know why resident events can be so helpful, they encourage community and ensure that renters enjoy their time at your residence.
 If you know you should be hosting more but haven’t gotten around to it, make it a plan!
-There are a lot of easy-to-execute resident event ideas out there, and there’s no doubt your tenants will be grateful.
+There are a lot of easy-to-execute resident event ideas out there, and even some creative virtual ideas that can be executed safely.
+There’s no doubt your tenants will be grateful.

 Handwritten Thank You Card